memari-majid/easy-local-rag/README.md

 - **llama 3 - 70B**: The largest model with 70 billion parameters.
 Delivers the highest accuracy and performance, ideal for the most demanding language generation tasks but requires significant hardware resources.

+#### Generating High-Quality Embeddings from Documents

+The `mxbai-embed-large` model is designed to generate high-quality embeddings from textual documents.
+Embeddings are vector representations of text that capture the **semantic** meaning of words or sentences.
+These embeddings are essential for tasks like similarity search, document clustering, and retrieval-augmented generation (RAG) systems.

+By leveraging a large embedding model like `mxbai-embed-large`, you can ensure that your documents are encoded into dense vectors that preserve their **semantic** richness and **contextual** information, which improves the performance of downstream tasks such as search, recommendation, or summarization.

+To pull the `mxbai-embed-large` model using **ollama**, use the following command:
 Use the following commands to pull the necessary models:

 llama3 for general-purpose language generation: